tsimeunovic/BerryForms/README.md

 Features that I would like to add in future:

-- Login screen.
-Support for different users and roles
+- Multi user application with different roles and permissions
 - Settings page
 - Dashboard with charts, predefined and custom counters
 - Additional field types